 The "28/36" rule means that your monthly housing costs can't exceed 28 percent of your income and your total debt load can't exceed 36 percent of your total monthly income.
 Depending on your assets, credit history, job potential, and other factors, lenders can push the ratios up to 40-60% or higher.
 While we're not advocating you purchase a home utilizing the higher ratios, it’s important for you to know your options.

 Typically, homebuyers will need some money for a down payment and closing costs.
-However, with today's broad range of loan options, having a lot of money saved for a down payment is not always necessary - if you can prove that you are a good financial risk for a lender.
+However, with today's broad range of loan options, having a lot of money saved for a down payment is not always necessary - if you can prove you are a good financial risk for a lender.
 If your credit isn't stellar but you have managed to save 10-20% for a down payment, you will still appear to be a very good financial risk to a lender.
 High-ratio mortgages can be a good option for those who haven’t managed to save a large chunk of money (who has?), but naturally, these have additional costs associated with them.

 If you are still unsure if you should buy a home after making these considerations, you may want to consult with an accountant or financial planner to help you assess how a home purchase fits into your overall financial goals.